Replacements for Ritalin?

 Some experts feel it’s cannabis improval of dopamine levels which in turn improves the symptoms of the disorder.
 Ritalin and other common ADHD/ADD prescriptions, regulate dopamine by binding to the molecule and preventing its timely breakdown.
 Cannabis, on the other hand, works to reduce the power of a dopamine inhibitor — GABA.
 By removing the ability of GABA to inhibit dopamine, cannabis boosts the available dopamine levels.
 If that isn’t a reason to use cannabis instead of Ritalin, I don’t know what is.

 The research is not yet conclusive.
 Still, it doesn’t change the fact that many people are already self-medicating with cannabis instead of Ritalin.
-There is already at least one case study demonstrating how marijuana can calm, sooth, and slow down the symptoms of ADD/ADHD in some cases.
+There is already at least one case study — which appeared in Cannabinoids (2008) —demonstrating how marijuana can calm, sooth, and slow down the symptoms of ADD/ADHD in some cases.
 With interest already high among adults diagnosed with ADD/ADHD, more clinical trials are coming online to answer these lingering questions.